drand/website/docs/docs/specification.md

 # Specification

-Drand (pronounced "dee-rand") is a distributed randomness beacon daemon written in Golang.
+drand (pronounced "dee-rand") is a distributed randomness beacon daemon written in Golang.
 Servers running drand can be linked with each other to produce collective, publicly verifiable, unbiased, unpredictable random values at fixed intervals using bilinear pairings and threshold cryptography.